 If you become disabled because of a medical condition or accident, you could need weeks or months to recover.
 During that time, you may be unable to work and have little to no income while you lay in the hospital or at home recovering.
 If you can’t go back to work, filing for Social Security Disability (SSD) may be your best option.
 This can provide ongoing support – but what about support for those months between the injury and the date you apply?
-Fayetteville Social Security Disability attorney Ken Kieklak explains when disability payments can be retroactive.
+Fayetteville AR disability lawyer Ken Kieklak explains when disability payments can be retroactive.

 Getting SSDI Payments in Arkansas